saketkc/VibeAmp/README.md

 # VibeAmp

-AI-powered music transcription and translation web app that downloads audio from YouTube URLs, transcribes lyrics using OpenAI's Whisper model, and provides synchronized playback with optional English translation.
+VibeAmp is a music transcription and translation web app that downloads audio from YouTube URLs, transcribes lyrics using OpenAI's Whisper model, and provides synchronized playback with optional English translation.

-## Features

-- Download audio from YouTube URLs
-- Automatic transcription with timestamps using Whisper AI
-- Multi-language support with auto-detection
-- Real-time English translation
-- Synchronized lyrics playback
-- Audio visualization
-- Web-based interface

 ## Setup